mszlachetka/cdn_detector/README.md

 Those CDN cases are now detected.

 Domain are read from .txt file.
-Now DNS servers are hardcoded..
+DNS Ssrvers are read from .txt file.
+Remark : They have to be recursive servers!